-A dashboard camera, or dash cam, is a video camera that you mount on your dashboard or windscreen to record the road while you’re driving.
+A dashboard camera, or dash cam, is a video camera that’s mounted to your front windscreen - and sometimes also to the rear one - to record the road while you’re driving.

-In 2014, Swiftcover became the first insurer to offer a dash cam discount, and other providers such as Axa, Adrian Flux, Admiral, Diamond and Elephant followed suit.
-Discounts are set at around 10-20%.
+In 2014, Swiftcover became the first insurer to offer a dash cam discount, and other providers such as AXA, Adrian Flux, Admiral, Diamond and Elephant followed suit.
+Discounts are usually set at around 10-20%.

 Don’t be swayed by discounts alone though.
 You’ll need to stick to any terms and conditions and the policy still might not be the cheapest or best one for you.

-Find out what brand of camera is required and whether it has to be professionally fitted.
-You might find that the initial investment in the camera is more than the discount on offer.
+Find out what brand of camera the insurer requires and whether it must be professionally fitted.
+You might find the initial dash cam investment is more than the discount on offer.

 Make sure the camera is always recording when you’re driving.
 If you can’t supply footage after an accident, you may risk invalidating your policy.